Story at a glance:

 Each modular unit in the building is designed to be independent of the others; they all boast their own walls, floors, and ceilings—and were lifted into place by crane.
 Proximity to Bergen’s harbor allowed for supplies to be delivered by ship, while also ensuring excellent views for Treet’s occupants.

-As the tallest mass timber building in Finland, the 157.5 foot tall Lighthouse Joensuu—which, incidentally, isn’t actually a lighthouse, but a residential building for students—is a stalwart example of subtle timber construction.
+As the tallest mass timber building in Finland, the 157.5-foot tall Lighthouse Joensuu—which, incidentally, isn’t a lighthouse, but a residential building for students—is a stalwart example of subtle timber construction.

-Though you wouldn’t know it from the outside, Lighthouse Joensuu’s framework is constructed almost entirely from wood—in fact, only the ground floor is built from concrete.
-This was intentional on the part of the building’s designer, Arkadia Oy Arkkitehtitoimisto, as wood is significantly more sustainable than concrete and steel in that it absorbs and stores carbon throughout its life-cycle.
+Though you may not know it from the outside, Lighthouse Joensuu’s framework is constructed almost entirely from wood; only the ground floor is built from concrete.
+This was intentional on the part of the building’s designer, Arkadia Oy Arkkitehtitoimisto, as wood is significantly more sustainable than concrete and steel in that it absorbs and stores carbon throughout its life cycle.

 LVL timber was used for the building’s wall frames and cross-glued CLT makes up the structure’s intermediate floors.
 In accordance with fire codes and regulations, these wooden surfaces are covered with either plasterboard or stone cladding.